natekali/Sensor/README.md

 Clone this repository to your local machine.

-Deploy the C script on your ESP IDE, flash it /////// HAVE TO BE CHNGED
+Deploy the Arduino script on your Arduino IDE or select your board and run it

 Move **all** the PHP files inside of your web server **root** directory (ex: /var/www/html).